eehah5ru/workhardplay-pw-website/en/2017/projects/grecha-human-cloud.md

 canonicalName: grecha-human-cloud
 coverColor: "255,0,0"
 soundcloudTrackId: "332102322"
-tags: dispersed collectivity, psychodata, affective labour, intimate interfaces, outsourcing, extractive capitalism, quick knowledge, corridor anomalies
+tags: dispersed collectivity, psychodata, affective labour, intimate interfaces, outsourcing, extractive capitalism, quick knowledge, corridor anomalies, digital proletariat
 ---

 “The human cloud” is a way of organization of work, when a complex set of responsibilities is broken down into simple individual actions that are distributed between thousands and millions of participants of the "cloud", who are working from the distance all over the world.
 A separate direction is comprised by tasks, that could not yet be performed by a so called "artificial intelligence".
 While accomplishing such tasks the workers simultaneously earn money and improve the algorithms of machine learning.